 - Oil exploration and production goods (including line pipes used for oil or gas pipelines) listed in Annex II to (amended) Regulation 833/2014. - Carve-out.
 The prohibition does not apply to goods necessary to transport fossil fuels from or through Russia into the EU and goods necessary to prevent or mitigate events that are likely to seriously impact human health or the environment. - Derogation.
-EU Member States may authorise the sale, supply, transfer or export of goods listed in Annex II necessary to ensure critical energy supply within the EU or for the exclusive benefit of entities controlled, solely or jointly, by an entity incorporated or constituted under the law of an EU Member State. - Winding down clause.
-EU persons may execute contracts concluded before 16 March 2022 and contracts necessary for the execution of such contracts, until 17 September 2022, provided that the EU person informs the competent authorities of the EU Member States at least five working days in advance. - Oil refining goods and technology listed in Annex X to (amended) Regulation 833/2014, including related technical and financial assistance and brokering services. - Derogation.
-EU Member States may authorise the sale, supply, transfer or export of goods listed in Annex X, and provide related services necessary for the urgent prevention or mitigation of an event likely to have a serious and significant impact on human health and safety or the environment.
+EU Member States may authorise the sale, supply, transfer or export of goods listed in Annex II to (amended) Regulation 833/2014 necessary to ensure critical energy supply within the EU or for the exclusive benefit of entities controlled, solely or jointly, by an entity incorporated or constituted under the law of an EU Member State. - Winding down clause.
+EU persons may execute contracts concluded before 16 March 2022 and contracts necessary for executing those contracts, until 17 September 2022, provided that the EU person informs EU Member State authorities at least five working days in advance.

-- Winding down clause.
-EU persons are allowed to execute contracts concluded before 26 February 2022 and any ancillary contracts necessary to execute such contracts until 27 May 2022. - Aerospace goods listed in Annex XI to (amended) Regulation 833/2014, including related technical assistance and financial or brokering services. - Winding down clause.
-EU persons are allowed to execute an obligation arising from a contract concluded before 26 February 2022 and contracts necessary for the execution of such contracts, until 28 March 2022, - Maritime navigation goods and technology listed in Annex XVI to (amended) Regulation 833/2014, including related technical assistance and financial or brokering services. - Carve-out.
-The prohibition does not apply to goods listed in Annex XVI and related services for non-military use and for a non-military end-user, intended for humanitarian purposes, health emergencies, the urgent prevention or mitigation of an event likely to have a serious and significant impact on human health and safety or the environment, or as a response to natural disasters. - Derogation.
-EU persons may also obtain an authorisation to sell, supply, transfer or export goods listed in Annex XVI and supply related services if intended for maritime safety uses. - Luxury goods listed in Annex XVIII to (amended) Regulation 833/2014 to any natural or legal person, entity or body in Russia or for use in Russia.
-The prohibition applies if the value of the products exceeds EUR 300 per item, unless Annex XVIII specifies a different threshold. - Carve-out.
-The prohibition does not apply to goods necessary for the official purposes of diplomatic missions and international organisations enjoying immunities in accordance with international law. - Derogation.
-The EU Member States may also authorise the sale of vehicles for the transport of persons listed in Annex XVIII to (amended) Regulation 833/2014 with a value exceeding EUR 50,000, as well as related accessories and spare parts, if the goods are provided for humanitarian purposes.
+- Goods and technology used for oil refining and liquefaction of natural gas listed in Annex X to (amended) Regulation 833/2014, as well as related technical and financial assistance and brokering services. - Derogation.
+EU Member State authorities may authorise the sale, supply, transfer or export of goods listed in Annex X to (amended) Regulation 833/2014, and to supply related services if necessary for disaster prevention. - Winding down clause.
+EU persons may execute, until 27 May 2022, contracts concluded before 26 February 2022 and ancillary contracts necessary for executing those contracts. - Aerospace goods listed in Annex XI and jet fuel and fuel additives listed in Annex XX to (amended) Regulation 833/2014, including related technical assistance and financial or brokering services. - Winding down clause.
+EU persons may execute, until 28 March 2022, contracts concluded before 26 February 2022 and ancillary contracts necessary for executing those contracts. - Maritime navigation goods and technology listed in Annex XVI to (amended) Regulation 833/2014, including related technical assistance and financial or brokering services. - Carve-out.
+The prohibition does not apply to goods listed in Annex XVI to (amended) Regulation 833/2014and related services for non-military use and for a non-military enduser, intended for humanitarian purposes, health emergencies, the urgent prevention or mitigation of an event likely to have a serious and significant impact on human health and safety or the environment, or as a response to natural disasters. - Derogation.
+EU Member State authorities may authorise the sale, supply, transfer or export of goods listed in Annex XVI to (amended) Regulation 833/2014and supply related services if intended for maritime safety uses. - Luxury goods listed in Annex XVIII to (amended) Regulation 833/2014, provided the value of the products exceeds EUR 300 per item, unless Annex XVIII specifies a different threshold. - Carve-out.
+The prohibition does not apply to goods necessary for official purposes of diplomatic missions and international organisations enjoying immunities in accordance with international law. - Derogation.
+EU Member State authorities may authorise the sale of vehicles for the transport of persons listed in Annex XVIII to (amended) Regulation 833/2014 with a value exceeding EUR 50,000, as well as related accessories and spare parts, if the goods are provided for humanitarian purposes.